ryan-mcclue/unsw/comp4920/ass1.md

 Daily life continues to involve more technologies.
 As a result, there are far-reaching societal impacts to consider when creating computer science ethical guidelines.
 Act utilitarianism focuses on acts that lead to the most overall good, while rule utilitarianism emphasises following rules that lead to the greatest good.
-By considering leadership challenges relating to data obtainment and user freedom, it can be seen that rule utilitarianism is more desirable.
+By considering leadership challenges relating to data obtainment and user security, it can be seen that rule utilitarianism is more desirable.
 It allows for the creation of guidelines that are both beneficial to society and simple for a governing body to implement.